 PW2509.
 Saint Louis Museum Piece Limited Edition of 250 from 1987.
 “Blue Flowers Bouquet” is the official name.
 A real beauty.
 Seven blue flowers over a double spiral filigree mound.
 Perfect condition with box and certificate also in nice condition.
 Signature cane in the center of center flower “SL1987”.
 2 3/4 inch diameter; 2 1/8 inches tall; one pound. $550

 PW3227.
 Saint Louis/Hermes 1999 Magnum Museum Piece.
 “Les Petites Marguerites” The Little Daisies.
 Limited edition of only 150.
 A truly stunning bouquet.
-Fabulous work went into this.
-Amazing detain.
+Fabulous work.
+Amazing detail, including five fully opened blossoms, two opening blossoms, and three buds.
 Skillful use of faceting.
 Signed with a signature cane in the base “SL1999”.
 Condition is excellent.
-3 1/4 inch diameter; 2 5/16 inches tall; one pound and nine ounces. $750
+Box and cert.
+3 1/4 inch diameter; 2 5/16 inches tall; one pound and eight ounces.
+SOLD

 PW3252.
 Saint Louis/Hermes 1976 Super Magnum Museum Piece.
 Limited edition of 150. ““Honeycomb Crown/Newel Post.”
 Extra magnum size ruby-color pedestal crown, topped with a golden rose.
 Magnificent.
 Signed with a signature cane in the base – “SL1977”.
 Condition is excellent.
 4 inch diameter; 4 7/8 inches tall; three pounds and four ounces. $1200